 The Student Assistance Fund provides financial assistance for full-time higher education students who are experiencing financial difficulties whilst attending college.
 This fund is also available to part-time students undertaking a course leading to a higher education award at Level 6 to 10 of the national framework of qualifications, who are members of the access target groups, as specified in the HEA’s National Access Plan. i.e., People with Disabilities; Mature Students; Students from socio-economically disadvantaged backgrounds; Students progressing from further education, Part-Time students and students of the Irish Traveller community.
 Students who are lone parents are encouraged to apply as additional funding has been made available to support this group.

 Students can apply for Student Assistance to help them with either temporary or ongoing financial difficulties.
 The Student Assistance Fund provides a further source of funding for higher education students in addition to the Student Grant.

-Applications for the Student Assistance Fund can be made through the Student Services Office from Friday 4th October 2019.
+Applications for the Student Assistance Fund can be made through the Student Services Office from Friday 24th January 2020 until the funding is depleted.
 Both the application form and the information leaflet can be downloaded below.
 You are required to fully complete the application form and attach all required documents.
-The closing date for applications is Monday 25th November 2019.
-(12:00 noon).
 Please return completed application forms to the Student Services Office, DkIT.

 In addition, please visit www.studentfinance.ie for some help with your application.